jennycmuscat/Song-Popularity-Prediction/README.md

 3. [Exploratory Data Analysis](#exploratory-data-analysis)
 4. [Hyperparameter Search](#hyperparameter-search)
 5. [Model Evaluation](#model-evaluation)
-> ❗ Step 2 [Data Preparation](#data-preparation) can be skipped as all the files to perform the following steps have already been included in the directory. <br> Additionally, we suggest skipping this step since models may have different outcome results than those in the report.
-> This is due to variation in the training and testing datasets as a result of manual adjustments, as well as variation in metrics
-> collected from the Spotify API.
+> ❗ Models may have different outcome results than those in the report due to variation in the training and testing datasets as a result of manual adjustments, as well as variation in metrics collected from the Spotify API.
 >
 ## Installation